lilab-bcb/cumulus/docs/trust4.rst

     * - bam_barcode_field
       - | [trust4 option \-\-barcode] BAM field for barcode.
 	| Only use when BAM file is used as input.
       -
       -
+    * - bam_umi_field
+      - [trust4 option --UMI] If BAM file is provided as input; provide bam field for UMI.
+      -
+      -
     * - bam_abnormal_unmap_flag